Official Title

 A description will be made in number (%) for numerical data and in median (IQR) for

-by statistical tests, parametric or not, adapted according to the data (Chi2 or Fisher's test
+out by statistical tests, parametric or not, adapted according to the data (Chi2 or

-for qualitative data, Student's test or Mann-Whitney-Wilcoxon for quantitative data).
+Fisher's test for qualitative data, Student's test or Mann-Whitney-Wilcoxon for

-specific results defined for each situation.
-In retrospective analysis, these specific data
+the specific results defined for each situation.
+In retrospective analysis, these

-will be relatively limited on the HUG area of full analysis brings together around total of
+specific data will be relatively limited on the HUG area of full analysis brings together

 COVID-19